buliaminuodunayo12-eng/Elevvo_pathways_internship/README.md

 # Elevvo_pathways_internship
 Welcome to my Elevvo Internship repository!
-This repo documents the core data science tasks I completed as part of my internship, using Python and Jupyter Notebook.
+This repo documents the core data science tasks I completed as part of my internship, using Jupyter Notebook.

 # INTERNSHIP TASK OVERVIEW